thisarray/jsgame0/docs/template.md

 The JavaScript port is placed inside a script tag at the end of the body section.
 This way it is run after all the page elements have been created.

-To make sure all the resources are available, the port waits for the page to finish loading before running.
+We wait in an event listener for the page to finish loading to make sure all the resources are available before running.
-This is done by registering an event listener to reset and run the port once the page has loaded.
-The screen global object is given the IDs of the canvas tag, the reset button, and the pause button so it knows where to draw and can respond to button clicks.
+The game then waits for the user to click in the canvas.
+The game NEVER autoplays because that can be annoying.
+When the user finally clicks in the canvas, `reset()` is called and the game started.